Accrued Liability Balance Sample Clauses

 Accrued Liability Balance.
 The term “Accrued Liability Balance” shall mean the amount that has been accrued by the Employer on its financial statements to fund the retirement benefits expense of the Employee as of the end of the month preceding the Employee’s termination of employment.

 Accrued Liability Balance.
-The term “Accrued Liability Balance” shall mean the amount accrued by the Bank to fund the future benefit expense associated with this Agreement, as of the end of the month preceding the Executive’s Separation from Service.
+The term “Accrued Liability Balance” shall mean the amount accrued by the Bank to fund the future benefit expense associated with this Agreement, as of the end of the month preceding Executive’s Separation From Service.
 The Bank shall account for this benefit using Generally Accepted Accounting Principles, regulatory accounting guidance of the Bank’s primary federal regulator, and other applicable accounting guidance, including but not limited to Accounting Principles Board Opinion Number 12 (“APB 12”) as amended by Statement of Financial Accounting Standards Number 106 (“FAS 106”) and the Discount Rate.
-Accordingly, the Bank shall establish a liability retirement account for the Executive into which appropriate accruals shall be made using the applicable Discount Rate.
+Accordingly, the Bank shall establish a liability retirement account for Executive into which appropriate accruals shall be made using the applicable Discount Rate.
 Any one of a variety of amortization methods may be used to determine the Accrual Balance.
 However, once chosen, the method must be consistently applied.
-For illustrative purposes ONLY, a sample table showing possible prospective Accrued Liability Balance numbers shall be attached hereto as Exhibit “A”; however this Exhibit A is merely a sample of the potential Accrued Liability Balance based on a future given date and using a sample discount rate.
+For illustrative purposes ONLY, a sample table showing possible prospective Accrued Liability Balance numbers shall be attached hereto as Exhibit “A”; however this Exhibit A is merely a sample of the potential Accrued Liability Balance based on a future given date and using a sample Discount Rate.
 The actual Accrued Liability Balance will be determined based on the actual Discount Rates in effect over time.

 Accrued Liability Balance.
-For the purposes of this Agreement, the “Accrued Liability Balance” shall mean the liability accrued by the Bank to fund the future benefit payments associated with this Agreement.
+For the purposes of this Agreement, the “Accrued Liability Balance” means the liability accrued by the Bank to fund the future benefit payments associated with this Agreement.
 The Bank shall accrue the liability associated with this benefit using Generally Accepted Accounting Principles, regulatory accounting guidance of the Bank’s primary federal regulator, and other applicable accounting guidance.
 The discount rate employed shall be periodically adjusted by the Bank and will be within reasonable standards according to GAAP.
 Any one of a variety of amortization methods may be used to determine the Accrued Liability Balance; however, once chosen, the method must be consistently applied.

 Accrued Liability Balance.
 Executive shall receive a lump sum amount equal to the Accrued Liability Balance.
 The Accrued Liability Balance shall be paid in one (1) lump sum on the first (1st) day of the first (1st) month following Disability.